 - Skipton Building Society : currently paying 1% interest.

 Several companies offer stocks and shares Lifetime ISAs.
 They include:

 Closing a Lifetime ISA

-As mentioned, you’ll be able to cash in your Lifetime ISA when you buy your first home (or you can withdraw some money and leave the rest where it is) or when you’ve reached 60.
+As mentioned, you’ll be able to cash in your Lifetime ISA when you buy your first home or when you’ve reached 60.
+Once you’ve reached 60 you don’t have to take all the money out in one go.
+You can take part of your Lifetime ISA money.
 You’ll also be able to cash in your Lifetime ISA when you’re terminally ill and are expected to have no more than 12 months to live.

 If you cash in your Lifetime ISA for other reasons, you’ll lose the government bonus (and any interest or growth that you’d received on that bonus).